3 steps to create the life you want

-Put all those visualisations down on to something you can look at, something that inspires you and excites you!
+Put all those visualisations down onto something you can look at, something that inspires you and excites you!
 Put it someplace you will look daily.

-Believe that you can achieve your vision, let it excite you every day.
+Believe that you can achieve your vision.
+Let it excite you every day.

-“What is one thing I can do today to move me one step closer to where I want to be?” – whatever the answer, give yourself the time to do it.
+- “What is one thing I can do today to move me one step closer to where I want to be?” – whatever the answer, give yourself the time to do it.

-“Is what I am doing today supporting this life I want to create?” – if the answer is no, it’s time to make some changes.
+- “Is what I am doing today supporting this life I want to create?” – if the answer is no, it’s time to make some changes.

 Most importantly, paint your own picture and only ever walk to the beat of your own drum.